github/gh-ost/README.md

 ## Community

-`gh-ost` is released at a stable state, but with mileage to go.
+`gh-ost` is released at a stable state, and still with mileage to go.
 We are [open to pull requests](https://github.com/github/gh-ost/blob/master/.github/CONTRIBUTING.md).
 Please first discuss your intentions via [Issues](https://github.com/github/gh-ost/issues).

 We develop `gh-ost` at GitHub and for the community.
 We may have different priorities than others.
 From time to time we may suggest a contribution that is not on our immediate roadmap but which may appeal to others.

 ## Download/binaries/source

-`gh-ost` is now GA and stable.

-`gh-ost` is available in binary format for Linux and Mac OS/X
+`gh-ost` is GA and stable, available in binary format for Linux and Mac OS/X

 [Download latest release here](https://github.com/github/gh-ost/releases/latest)

-`gh-ost` is a Go project; it is built with Go 1.5 with "experimental vendor".
-Soon to migrate to Go 1.6.
+`gh-ost` is a Go project; it is built with Go 1.7.
 See and use [build file](https://github.com/github/gh-ost/blob/master/build.sh) for compiling it on your own.

 Generally speaking, `master` branch is stable, but only [releases](https://github.com/github/gh-ost/releases) are to be used in production.